 Pairing

-These are my favorite dishes to serve with [this recipe]:
+These are my favorite dishes to serve with these greek yogurt donut holes:

 Greek Yogurt Cinnamon Donut Holes